 “Depression is present when we forget that we are a part of God’s divine design.
 Learning to experience authentic love means abandoning ego’s insistence that you have much to fear and that you are in an unfriendly world.
 You can make the decision to be free from depression and fear and return to the brilliant light of love that is always with you.”

 Being depressed can make you feel helpless.
 You’re not.
 Along with therapy and sometimes medication, there’s a lot you can do on your own to fight back.
-Changing your lifestyle, behavior, attending spiritual thoughts, and even your way of thinking — are all natural depression treatments.
+Changing your lifestyle, behaviour, attending spiritual thoughts, and even your way of thinking — are all natural depression treatments.

 Don’t rely on medications alone.
 Although medication can relieve the symptoms of depression, it is not usually suitable for long-term use.
 Other treatments, including lifestyle and even your way of thinking, can be just as effective as medication, often even more so, but don’t come with unwanted side effects.
 If you do decide to try medication, remember that medication works best when you make healthy lifestyle changes as well.

-According to Sikh life style instructed by the Sikh Guru, one should control and get rid of five vices, as the most of the modern day diseases are psychological – caused by the mind.
+According to Sikh lifestyle instructed by the Sikh Guru, one should control and get rid of five vices, as the most of the modern day diseases are psychological – caused by the mind.
 Emotional attachment, Anger, Greed, hatred, and fear destroy not only our peace of mind but our health as well.

 According to the spiritualists, religious listening and attending act as a clinical tool to treat certain psychological problems, particularly those related to anxiety, examination and interview fears, depression and a negative attitude towards life and career goals.